ajmalkoti/ajmalkoti.github.io/index.md

 ### Research Work
 I have research experience in the following fields.
-1. Ambient noise seismology
-2. Exploration seismics
-3. Numerical methods
+1. Exploration seismics- Numerical Simulation and inversion of wavefield data
-4. Computational methods
+2. Numerical and Computational methods
-5. Upscaling wave equation
+3. Upscaling wave equation
+4. Seismology- Ambient noise simulation and interaction with structure

 A Latex bib file containing information about my research.